 - Stakeholders assist with financial development, referral sources, additional programmatic and student support services, outreach, student engagement, and education opportunities.

-- Partner with campus entities that support overdose prevention efforts and recovery (e.g. student health infrastructures, naloxone distribution and training with first responders and residential life).
+- Partner with campus entities that support overdose prevention efforts and recovery (e.g. student health infrastructures, student conduct offices, naloxone distribution centers, and training with first responders and residential life).

-- Outreach to the larger student body to create awareness of substance use, misuse, and addiction in order to educate and promote recovery.
+- Outreach to the larger student body to create awareness of substance use and addiction in order to educate, foster a caring community, and promote recovery.

 SAFE Project is here to help!